 About 100 million Americans have fatty liver disease.
-That's roughly 30% of the adult population walking around with excess fat packed into an organ most people don't think about until something goes very wrong.
-If you're currently taking semaglutide or tirzepatide for weight loss or type 2 diabetes, there's a reasonable chance you're one of them — and there's a growing pile of clinical trial data suggesting your liver is quietly getting better while you focus on the scale.
+That's roughly 30% of all adults — most of them with no idea, walking around with fat wedged into an organ nobody thinks about until something goes wrong.
+If you're on semaglutide or tirzepatide right now for weight loss or type 2 diabetes, the odds you're one of them are decent.
+And here's the part worth pausing on: a growing pile of clinical trial data says your liver is quietly getting better while you're busy watching the scale.

-Three major trials published in the New England Journal of Medicine in 2024 point in the same direction: GLP-1 receptor agonists don't just help with weight.
-They appear to reverse the kind of liver damage that used to be considered a slow, one-way slide toward cirrhosis.
+Three major trials reported in the New England Journal of Medicine across 2024-2025 point the same way: GLP-1 receptor agonists don't just help with weight.
+They appear to reverse the kind of liver damage long considered a slow, one-way slide toward cirrhosis.

-That framing matters.
-This isn't "take GLP-1s for your liver."
-It's "if you're already on one, here's what's probably happening inside you."
+So keep the framing straight.
+This isn't "take a GLP-1 for your liver."
+It's "if you're already on one, here's what's probably happening inside you" — invisible, unmeasured, and quietly working.

 What fatty liver disease actually is (and why the name changed)

-Fatty liver disease has gone through a branding overhaul.
+Fatty liver disease recently got a name change.
 The condition most people know as NAFLD — non-alcoholic fatty liver disease — was renamed MASLD (metabolic dysfunction-associated steatotic liver disease) by a 2023 international consensus.
 The more dangerous inflammatory form, NASH, became MASH.
-The old names are still what people Google, and what most doctors say in the exam room, so both will show up here.
+The old names are still what people Google and what most doctors say in the exam room, so you'll see both here.

 The progression looks like this: